 Lowanna College is offering students to be a part of the Sports Academy.
-This is a fully integrated academic and sporting program for students specialising in the sports of AFL Boys, Basketball, AFL Girls, Netball and Soccer.
+This is a fully integrated academic and sporting program for students, specialising in AFL Boys, Basketball, AFL Girls, Netball and Soccer.
 At years 9 and 10, the classes are split into boys and girls only classes.
 The program will be conducted by Mr Chandler, Mr Santo, Mr Swinley, Mr Bailey and Mrs Gardiner.

-Program aims:
+The program aims:

-- To provide diverse sporting and career pathways for students involved in the Sports Academy to meet their needs and develop their potential. - Students who want to optimise their education with a balance of sport and academics. - To develop strong partnerships with peak sporting organisations and related sports industries. - To promote a "culture of excellence" with focus on academic, personal and sporting development.
+- To provide diverse sporting and career pathways to meet student needs and develop their potential. - To provide students who want to optimise their education with a balance of sport and academics. - To develop strong partnerships with peak sporting organisations and related sports industries. - To promote a 'culture of excellence' with a focus on academic, personal and sporting development.

-Some of the topics covered include: Individual/team skill coaching, fitness testing, skill & game analysis, game strategies, individual skill practice and development, individualised strength and conditioning, coaching and umpiring, sports injuries and rehabilitation, nutrition for sports performance and recovery and fitness training methods.
+Some of the topics covered as part of the program include: Individual/team skill coaching, fitness testing, skill and game analysis, game strategies, individual skill practice and development, individualised strength and conditioning, coaching and umpiring, sports injuries and rehabilitation, nutrition for sports performance and recovery and fitness training methods.

-The Year 9 theoretical part of the program aims to increase the prior knowledge for both VCE PE and VET Sport and Recreation Certificate III.
+The Year 9 theoretical part of the program aims to increase students prior knowledge in preparation for VCE PE and VET Sport and Recreation Certificate III.

-This program will incur a fee of \$450.
+This program will incur a fee of \$450 (under review for 2026).
 Due to the complexity of the timetable and the selection process, interested students and families are encouraged to seek further information from Mr. Allan Chandler.